 +100%-

-We’ve had chronic fatigue syndrome (ME/CFS) moments and long COVID moments, and now we have our first post-infectious disease moment.
-“Moments” are indications that something significant has happened which suggests that better times are ahead.
+We’ve had chronic fatigue syndrome (ME/CFS) moments and long-COVID moments, and now we have our first post-infectious disease moment.
+“Moments” indicate that something significant has happened, suggesting that better times are ahead.
 In this case, not just for ME/CFS or long COVID but for post-infectious diseases in general.

 The CDC’s ME/CFS Program is Back!